North Port, Florida

-North Port is a city located in Sarasota County, Florida, United States.
-The population was 74,793 at the 2020 US Census.
-It is part of the North Port–Bradenton–Sarasota Metropolitan Statistical Area.
-It was originally developed by General Development Corporation as the northern / Sarasota County portion of its Port Charlotte development, the other portion located in the adjacent Charlotte County.
-GDC dubbed the city North Port Charlotte, and it was incorporated under that name through a special act of the Florida Legislature in 1959.
-By referendum in 1974, the city's residents approved a change to its name as North Port, dropping Charlotte from its name to proclaim the city as a separate identity.
+North Port is a city in Sarasota County, Florida, United States.
+The population was 74,793 at the 2020 census.
+It is a principal city in the Sarasota metropolitan area.

+It was originally developed by General Development Corporation (GDC) as the northern Sarasota County portion of its Port Charlotte development, the other portion located in the adjacent Charlotte County.
+GDC dubbed the city, "North Port Charlotte", and it was incorporated under that name through a special act of the Florida Legislature on June 18, 1959.
+By referendum in 1974, the city's residents approved a change to its name as "North Port", dropping "Charlotte" from its name to proclaim the city as a separate identity.
 It is home to the Little Salt Spring, an archaeological and paleontological site owned by the University of Miami.

+North Port includes Wellen Park, a master-planned community of over 7,000 acres with shopping, restaurants, distinct neighborhoods, and a vibrant downtown.

 History

 Archaeological digs at the Little Salt Spring show that what is now North Port was inhabited by pre-Columbian Native Americans.
 Evidence of their existence includes projectile points, a carved oak mortar, and a piece of a nonreturnable wooden boomerang.

 In 1954, the Mackle Brothers started the General Development Corporation with the intention of selling property in Florida to northerners.
 Not only would they plat and sell a majority of what is now North Port, the company's employees served on the city's first council.
 The city itself was incorporated in 1959.

-After Hurricane Ian hit Florida in 2022, North Port would experience flooding.
+On September 28, 2022, Hurricane Ian made direct landfall in Florida just south of Sarasota County.
+North Port, in particular, experienced excessive flooding and the Holiday Park mobile home community was almost completely destroyed.

 Geography

+The approximate coordinates for North Port are 27°3′58″N 82°10′19″W. According to the United States Census Bureau, the city has a total area of 104.16 sqmi, of which 99.58 sqmi is land and 4.58 sqmi (4.40%) is water.

 North Port is a municipality containing large-scale residential subdivisions along with an extensive network of streets.
 The municipality has annexed nearby locales, including the area known as Warm Mineral Springs, the location of a notable artesian spring, as well as its own significant residential subdivision.